Tshwane University of Technology: Ranking

-Electricity non payment
+Electricity payment

 In September 2025, TUT had its electricity cut for failing to pay an outstanding R 5.8 million electricity bill.
-The Mayor, Nasiphi Moya, had indicated that big institutions were not exempt from paying their bills, and this action was part of “Tshwane Ya Tima”revenue-collection campaign, where businesses and households that fail to pay their municipal bills or face disconnections.
+The Mayor, Nasiphi Moya, had indicated that big institutions were not exempt from paying their bills, and this action was part of “Tshwane Ya Tima” revenue-collection campaign, where businesses and households that fail to pay their municipal bills face disconnections.
+The reconnection was done the same day as the university's management swiftly made payment arrangements with the Mayor.
+The ISRC President General made a public statement during the reconnection assuring students that such will not happen again.